BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 2) Soft Cough

-When you cough with phlegm, you can treat it by drinking a lot of lemon green tea or chicken soup since it thins the mucus and relieves you from respiratory congestion.
+When you cough with phlegm, you can treat it by drinking a lot of lemon green tea, herbal tea, drink milk or chicken soup since it thins the mucus and relieves you from respiratory congestion.

 3) Lemon Juice

-Lemon juice or a glass of warm water with lemon juice is beneficial to wash down the excessive mucus.
-The lemon acid can break down the thickness of the mucus or phlegm.
+Lemon juice or a glass of warm water with lemon juice is beneficial to wash down the excess mucus.
+The lemon acid can break down the thickness of the excess mucus or phlegm.